hyperledger-solang/solang/docs/running.rst

 ______________________________

-  solang new --target solana my_project
+  solang new \-\-target solana my_project

+A solang project is a directory in which there is one or more solidity files, next to a ``solang.toml`` file where the compilation options are defined.
+Given these two components, a user can run ``solang compile`` in a similar fashion as ``cargo build``.

-Start a new Solang project with an example `flipper.sol <https://github.com/hyperledger/solang/blob/main/examples/solana/flipper.sol>`_ contract, next to an example configuration file.
+The ``solang new`` command creates a new solang project with an example `flipper <https://github.com/hyperledger/solang/blob/main/examples/solana/flipper.sol>`_ contract, and a default ``solang.toml`` configuration file.